List of Fruits Basket characters: Dr. Hatori Soma

 Two years before the series began, he was engaged to Kana Soma, the assistant in his doctor's office.
-The relationship ended when Hatori asked Akito for permission to marry Kana and in response, Akito attacked Hatori (in the anime, he threw a vase), leaving him almost blind in his left eye; Akito then blamed Kana for the incident and she felt so guilty about it that Hatori was forced to suppress her memory of their relationship to ease her suffering.
+The relationship ended when Hatori asked Akito for permission to marry Kana and in response, Akito attacked Hatori (in the original anime, she threw a vase), leaving him almost blind in his left eye.
+Akito then blamed Kana for the incident, and she felt so guilty about it that Hatori was forced to suppress her memory of their relationship to ease her suffering.
 When Tohru meets up with him near the end of Volume 2, he looks back on his time with Kana, then says his heart is like snow.
 After Kana marries someone else, Shigure manipulates Hatori into meeting Kana's best friend, Mayuko Shiraki, who secretly had always liked him.
 In the last chapter, Hatori invites Mayuko on an Okinawa vacation.
 Takaya derived Hatori's name from the fourth month, konohatorizuki or "month of taking leaves [to silkworms]."

 In the sequel series Fruits Basket another, Hatori and Mayuko are married with a daughter named Kinu.